Skip to contents

 Overview

-Setup and load datasets
+Setup and loading data

 To get started with GeoThinneR, we will also load the following packages: